About ACVS

 Awards sponsored by ACVS and the ACVS Foundation

-A complete nomination packet will include the ACVS Foundation Legends Award nomination form, the nominee’s curriculum vitae and at least two supporting letters from ACVS Diplomates detailing how this nominee meets the criteria of the Legends Award and why this Diplomate should receive the award.
-The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached by April 1.
+A complete nomination packet will include the ACVS Foundation Legends Award nomination form, the nominee’s curriculum vitae, and at least two supporting letters from ACVS Diplomates detailing how this nominee meets the criteria of the Legends Award and why this Diplomate should receive the award.
+The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached by April 17, 2026.

 Award Recipients

-A complete nomination packet must include the ACVS Foundation Lynn Wheaton Philanthropy Award nomination form, a letter(s) of support from an ACVS Diplomate(s) detailing how the nominee meets the criteria of the award, and letters of support from an organization, community member, or other volunteers with whom the nominee has worked.
-The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached by April 1.
+A complete nomination packet must include the ACVS Foundation Lynn Wheaton Award nomination form, the nominee’s curriculum vitae, a letter(s) of support from an ACVS Diplomate(s) detailing how the nominee meets the criteria of the award, and letters of support from an organization, community member, or other volunteers with whom the nominee has worked.
+The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached by April 17, 2026.

 Award Recipients

-Nomination requires submitting the ACVS Founders’ Award for Career Achievement nomination form, the nominee’s curriculum vitae, and letters of support from two Diplomates.
-The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached, by April 1.
-See the ACVS Founders’ Award for Career Achievement nomination form for additional details.
+A complete nomination packet requires submitting the ACVS Al and Carolyn Schiller Distinguished Service Award nomination form, the nominee’s curriculum vitae, and at least two supporting letters from ACVS Diplomates to be acted upon by the Board of Regents.
+The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached, by April 17, 2026.
+A vote by the membership is not required for the ACVS Al and Carolyn Schiller Distinguished Service Award, and the Board of Regents’ vote is final.

 Award Recipients

-To nominate an individual, the ACVS Merit Award nomination form, the nominee’s curriculum vitae, and at least two letters of support from ACVS Diplomates must be submitted to the ACVS office by April 1.
-The complete nomination packet must be forwarded in one email, with all required forms and letters attached.
-See the ACVS Merit Award nomination form for additional details.
+A complete nomination packet requires submitting the ACVS Merit Award nomination form, the nominee’s curriculum vitae, and at least two letters of support from ACVS Diplomates.
+The complete nomination packet must be forwarded to the ACVS office in one email, with all required forms and letters attached, by April 17, 2026.

 The Nominating Committee reviews all nominations and makes a recommendation to the ACVS Board of Regents.
 Following approval by the Board of Regents, the membership votes on the recommendation.
 The ACVS Merit Award is granted if the nominee receives 75 percent approval of the responding membership by mail or email ballot.
 The award is marked by the receipt of a plaque and recognition at the Mark W. Allam Lecture and Awards Ceremony held in conjunction with the annual ACVS Surgery Summit.